 Think of a custodial account as a savings account with training wheels.
 Kids can practice, learn, and develop the skills they need for financial success later in life with the help of the account’s custodian.

 For youth under 18, both regular and custodial accounts qualify for a special dividend rate at PSECU, helping them save even more.
-A balance as low as $5 can earn a 1.00% Annual Percentage Yield (APY) on up to $500.
-If your balance goes above $500, any money over $500 will earn dividends based on our Regular Savings Share rate.
+Youth Savings Accounts will earn a 4.00%* Annual Percentage Yield (APY) for balances of $.01 to $500.00.
+For balances of $500.01 and over, the Regular Savings Share APY will apply.

 By opening a savings account for your child, you can teach them how to manage and save funds properly early in life.